 Is there a secret to the perfect subject line length?

 Every subscriber list is different, so the perfect subject line length depends on a variety of factors.
 But it’s possible to get insight into ideal lengths for your industry.
+Unlock those insights, and you’re bound to see increased engagement and performance from your marketing emails.

 There’s really no such thing as a one-size-fits-all length.
 In fact, the ideal length of your subject line depends on a variety of factors.

-Pro-tip for CM users: You can easily find this information in your Campaign Monitor account, in the Campaign Reports section under Email Client Usage.
+Campaign Monitor users can easily find this information in your Campaign Monitor account, in the Campaign Reports section under Email Client Usage.
 This will help you optimize your subject line length.

 Since most people are viewing emails on iPhones and Gmail, optimize your subject line length to between 41 characters (portrait view on an iPhone) to 70 characters for Gmail.
-(You don’t want a broken experience because your subject line is too long.)
+You don’t want a broken experience because your subject line is too long.

 It’s also a good idea to look at which subject lines have garnered high open rates in your past emails.